AryanK1511/UNX511-Seneca/Week 03/README.md

 - **Seek Operations**:

   - Use `lseek()` with file descriptors for lower-level file operations (typically with system calls).
+Used with Linux system calls.
   - Use `fseek()` with file pointers for higher-level I/O operations in C standard library functions.
+Used with file pointers / streams when you are using standard C library.

 - **Error Handling**: